haeuplmagdalena/AlwaysAcceptingTPS_cluster/README.md

-### Instructions for some of the thing you might want to do written inside the 'Instructions' file :)
+### Instructions for some of the things you might want to do written inside the 'Instructions' file :)